 Perhaps you’re not even sure you want to be in politics but want to understand geopolitical behavior and the institutions that manipulate (both for good and for bad) these behaviors.

-Political science is not just about politics and really casts a wide net with regards to careers.
+Political science is not just about politics and casts a wide net with regard to careers.
 Some people involved in political science work analytically and spend a lot of their time analyzing patterns of data to make judgments about political trends.

 Others work as attorneys who specialize in areas like the constitution or the executive branch and help to ensure that decisions impacting government and society are lawful and just.

 Still, others focus on global trends and like historians may specialize in specific parts of the world honing in on a location or tying research together through a geopolitical lens.

 Whatever your interest or motivation chances are there is a political science career that is a great fit for you.

 Political science is one of the most versatile degrees in terms of job opportunities.
 Take a glance at a few jobs you can’t get with a degree in political science:

 - Political Scientist

 As you can see, a degree in political science opens doors to several fantastic careers.
 Some of them are more lucrative than others.
 Take a closer look at our top 20 most lucrative political science careers below.